Anchoring System Assessment

 All chain and combination rodes (when only the chain is deployed) will require a stretchy snubbing strop or bridle to relieve the snatch load.
-This will go a long way to preventing the anchor from being jerked out of the seabed and causing it to drag.
-It will also make the motion very much more comfortable for the crew aboard.
+This will go a long way to preventing the anchor from being jerked from the seabed and causing it to drag.
+It will also make the motion much more comfortable for the crew aboard.

 For all chain rodes, consider splicing a suitable length of anchor rope to the chain at the locker end to create a built-in snubbing line for when conditions worsen to the point that all the chain is deployed.

 Selection Process for determining the right size for your Main Anchor Chain and Rope